Skip to main content

 Pre-Physical Therapy (PrePT)

-Physical therapists evaluate, diagnose, and manage movement and health issues for people of all ages and abilities.
+Physical therapists (PT) evaluate, diagnose, and manage movement and health issues for people of all ages and abilities.
 PTs are important members of healthcare teams charged with improving and restoring mobility and function, managing pain, and preventing injuries for patients with acute and chronic conditions.

-Doctor of Physical Therapy Programs in Indiana
+Doctor of Physical Therapy Programs in Indiana:

 • Hanover College